bsorrentino/bsorrentino/_posts/2023-11-07-validating-external-data-in-fullstack-app.md

 ## The Challenge with External Data

 When building applications, developers often encounter scenarios where they need to fetch external data.
 This data might come from various sources, and there's always a risk (mostly related to change to the cloud api version or some bugfix deployed quickly in production) that the data might not be in the expected format or shape, leading to potential bugs.
-This article delves into the importance of validating external data sources, especially in full-stack applications, and why relying solely on TypeScript might not be enough.
+This article delves into the importance of validating external data sources, especially in full-stack applications, and why relying solely on [typescript] might not be enough.

 Whether you're fetching data from a server, receiving user input, or accessing local storage, the data you receive might not always be what you expect.
 This unpredictability can introduce vulnerabilities and errors into your application.
 For instance, while building a full-stack Javascript/Typescript application, the frontend might fetch data from: